 Now that we know what the pH measurement is all about, how is it important within our body?
 Starting with our saliva, which is close to neutral (6.5-7.5), whatever we consume then moves into the stomach which contains a hydrochloric acid solution of between 1.5 and 2.0.
 This solution will effectively break down whatever we eat into a chime, ready for further breakdown by specific enzymes in the small and large intestines.
 Interestingly, when the stomach chime of a meal passes from the stomach to the small intestine, it slowly increases in pH to approximately neutral.

 What is important to recognize here is that whatever you put in your stomach, regardless of its pH, will become very acidic.
 Consequently, consuming anything measuring alkaline will quickly become acidic.
 The other important concept is that any alkaline solution contains primarily those elements which have a low affinity to bond with Hydrogen.
 This then excludes those other elements which have a high affinity to bond with Hydrogen.
-Bottom line, alkaline water is an imbalanced blend of essential elements.
+The bottom line, alkaline water is an imbalanced blend of essential elements.
 We, in fact, need them all.
 A fascinating concept to consider is that seawater has a pH of 7 or neutral.
 It is a balanced solution of all of the essential mineral elements necessary for life.

 So what happens when the minerals we consume are absorbed into our bloodstream?
 Our body continually strives to maintain a blood pH of 7.35 to 7.45 which is only slightly alkaline.
 It also strives to maintain a mineral balance quite similar to what we find in seawater.
 Upon leaving the bloodstream, the minerals we consume move into our interstitial tissue, i.e. the collagen matrix, which holds our cells in place.
 The pH of this tissue is neutral to very slightly alkaline at 7.0-7.4.
 The last place the minerals that we have ingested end up in is within our cells.
 A healthy cell should have a slightly alkaline pH of about 7.2-7.4, very comparable to our bloodstream.